Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Observations and Data Reduction

 The data were reduced using the software package \hea\ version 6.13.
-We first reprocessed the data using the FTOOL \verb+aepipeline+, which also performs default screening, along with the XIS calibration database (20120210).
-All data were reduced according to \emph{The Suzaku Data Reduction Guide}\footnote[2]{http://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/abc/abc.html}.
-Additionally, we excluded times when the revised cut-off rigidity value (COR2) was less than 6 GV to improve the signal-to-noise (S/N) ratio by reducing instances of background flaring.
+First, we reprocessed the data using the FTOOL \verb+aepipeline+, which also performs default screening, along with the XIS calibration database (20120210).
+All data were reduced according to the Suzaku Data Reduction Guide.\footnote[3]{http://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/abc/abc.html} Additionally, we excluded times when the revised cutoff rigidity value (COR2) was less than 6 GV to improve the signal-to-noise ratio (S/N) by reducing instances of background flaring.
+These are times in which the satellite passes through regions where the geomagnetic field is weak \citep{tawa08}.

-Then we removed the resolved foreground and background X-ray sources, as well as the $^{55}$Fe calibration sources located at two corners of each detector (Figure~\ref{fig:ds9}).
+Then, we removed resolved foreground and background X-ray sources, as well as the $^{55}$Fe calibration sources located at two corners of each detector (Figure~\ref{fig:obs}).
 The locations of the calibration sources were known, and the remaining sources were excised by visual inspection.
-Furthermore, most likely due to a micro-meteorite impact, a strip of the XIS0 detector (located at DETX = 70--150) was deemed unusable by the XIS team\footnote[3]{http://www.astro.isas.ac.jp/suzaku/doc/suzakumemo/suzakumemo-2010-01.pdf}.
-Following their notes for reducing XIS0 data after the anomaly\footnote[4]{http://www.astro.isas.jaxa.jp/suzaku/analysis/xis/xis0\_area\_discriminaion}, we used a C-shell script to generate a region to remove all events in the affected area and formed a region to remove possible spurious sources near this strip.
-We applied this to the XIS0 CCDs for all observations.
-For example, Figure~\ref{fig:ds9} illustrates these sources and their regions for the XIS0 3x3 and 5x5 combined NGC 3402, 5129 1\textsuperscript{st} and 5129 2\textsuperscript{nd} observations.
-We then examined the light curves using \verb+Xselect+ for instances of background flaring in the 0.5--5~keV band after the above screening processes, and we found no significant background flares in all observations.
+Furthermore, most likely due to a micrometeorite impact, a strip of the XIS0 detector (located at DETX = 70--150) was deemed unusable by the XIS team.\footnote[4]{http://www.astro.isas.ac.jp/suzaku/doc/suzakumemo/suzakumemo-2010-01.pdf} Following their notes for reducing XIS0 data after this anomaly,\footnote[5]{http://www.astro.isas.jaxa.jp/suzaku/analysis/xis/xis0\_area\_discriminaion} we used a C-shell script to generate a region to remove all events in the affected area and formed a region to remove possible spurious sources near this strip.
+This was applied to the XIS0 CCDs for all observations.
+Figure~\ref{fig:obs} illustrates these sources and their regions for the XIS0 3x3 and 5x5 combined observations.

+Next, we examined these observations' light curves using \verb+Xselect+ for instances of background flaring in the 0.5--8~keV band after the above screening processes.
+The only light curves that seemed to indicate any flaring were from the BI CCD (XIS1).
+Since our analysis is focused solely on the soft X-ray band, we filtered those spectra further by the energy band used later on in the spectral analysis: 0.5--5 keV \citep{ichi13}.
+The resultant curves show no flaring in that energy range.
+Thus, the light curves in the energy bands of interest are not contaminated by background flaring.
+Therefore, no significant background flares were found in any observations.